Did you know that according to some estimates, more than 57 million Americans are part of the gig economy?

 P2P delivery, or peer to peer delivery, takes advantage of this idea by creating a marketplace for side hustlers looking to deliver packages and customers who want the fastest (and most affordable) shipping options possible.

-By taking the entire logistics process out of the hands of businesses, P2P delivery creates an incredible amount of value, such as:
+Ultimately, by taking the entire logistics process out of the hands of businesses, P2P delivery creates an incredible amount of value, such as:

-- Allowing freelance delivery drivers to earn additional income.
+- Allowing freelance delivery drivers to earn additional income

-- Lowering shipping costs for businesses and consumers.
+- Lowering shipping costs for businesses and consumers

-- Decreasing wait times for orders.
+- Decreasing wait times for orders

-General P2P Delivery Requirements:
+General Peer To Peer Delivery App Requirements:

 While many P2P delivery companies have different requirements, there are a few standard ones you will encounter.

-Age Requirements: most P2P courier jobs require their drivers to be 21 years or older.
+Age Requirements: Most P2P courier jobs require their drivers to be 21 years or older.

-Vehicle Requirements: generally vehicles must be a 4-door sedan, van, or pickup truck to allow you to haul packages around.
+Vehicle Requirements: Generally, vehicles must be a 4-door sedan, van, or pickup truck to allow you to haul packages around.